pszemraj/textsum/README.md

 ### Demo App

 For convenience, a UI demo[^1] is provided using [gradio](https://gradio.app/).
-To ensure you have the dependencies installed, clone the repo and run the following command:
+To ensure you have the dependencies installed, run the following command:

 ```bash
 pip install textsum[app]
 ```

-To run the demo, run the following command:
+To launch the demo, run:

 ```bash
 textsum-ui